wvalencia19/rubycourse/README.md

 === sometimes checks equality, but mostly it does not
 ```
 *********************************************************
- ## functions and methods
+ ### functions and methods
-generally a function is defined outside of a class and a method is defined inside a class
+Generally a function is defined outside of a class and a method is defined inside a class
 in Ruby all class or method belongs at leat one class, but not always writtern inside a class
  * parens it is not necesary
  * there is not necesary the type for params